Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 USE IN SPECIFIC POPULATIONS

-The safety and effectiveness of Dificid in patients <18 years of age have not been established.
+The safety and effectiveness of Dificid have not been established in pediatric patients younger than 6 months of age.

 In controlled trials, elderly patients (≥65 years of age) had higher plasma concentrations of fidaxomicin and its main metabolite, OP-1118, versus non-elderly patients (<65 years of age) [see Clinical Pharmacology (12.3)].
 However, greater exposures in elderly patients were not considered to be clinically significant.
 No dose adjustment is recommended for elderly patients.